light171220/light171220/Readme.md

 # Hi there! 👋 I'm Shubham Gupta

-👨‍💻 Currently working as a Research Intern at DRDO on quantum algorithms for cryptographic key recovery
+👨‍💻 Currently working as on quantum algorithms for cryptographic key recovery

 🔍 Passionate about Quantum Computing, Machine Learning and Computer Networks